rapidsai/rapids-examples/dask-metrics/README.md

 ## Additional Information

 Currently, in the case that a task submits another task to the cluster during its execution, that task will be considered part of the first when counting job and dag numbers.

-Included in the folder `gpu-bdb` is an example output from a gpu-bdb run on two dgx machines.

 Please do not hesitate to report any bugs you might find or suggest useful features.